 Master Composter training includes ten classroom sessions or field trips, as well as practical education through volunteering in the community.
 In the classes, trained Master Composters or experts provide in-depth instruction about various aspects of composting and the importance of composting in waste management.
 Additionally, trainees receive instruction on how to be effective teachers for a variety of age groups and in a range of settings.

-To accommodate school breaks and holidays, class will not be held on two (2) Thursdays during this time period: Feb 23 and Apr 6.
-There are a total of 10 training classes, including a class that we prepare for the Compost Fair (to be held on Sunday, April 23, 2017) and graduation during the final class.
+To accommodate school breaks and holidays, class will not be held on three (3) Thursdays during this time period: Feb 22, Mar 15 and Apr 5.
+There are a total of 10 training classes, including a class that we prepare for the Compost Fair (to be held on Sunday, April 29, 2018) and graduation during the final class.